 It's great to recycle your waste, but if you can avoid producing waste in the first place, that's even better for the environment.
 Everything we buy and use has an impact on the environment, so if you can reduce your waste by not creating things, or find ways to use them for longer, that's the best thing to do.

-Reducing your waste in Edinburgh
+Reduce your waste in Edinburgh

+Even simple actions like reusing carrier bags can make a difference and save you money.
 There are loads of places in Edinburgh which help you avoid waste and help you to re-use things.
 From toy and tool libraries, to refill shops, this is a great place to start:

-Exchange schemes advertise items for free to reuse in your local area.
+Small items in good condition can be donated to charity shops or to some of the organisations listed on Shrub's map, and exchange schemes advertise items for free to reuse in your local area.
 Examples of exchange schemes include Edinburgh Freegle.